 \end{corollary} \emph{Remark:} This bound highlights that exponential convergence holds uniformly across all admissible initial conditions, with the constant \(M\) capturing the worst-case deviation.\\ \begin{corollary}[Sample complexity to \(\delta\)-accuracy] A natural operational question is the time required to achieve a target tolerance \(\delta>0\).
 Solving

 We obtain the threshold

-\end{corollary} \emph{Remark:} The convergence rate is inversely proportional to \(\omega_\tau\), and the required time scales only logarithmically in the accuracy level \(1/\delta\).
-Intuitively, larger \(\omega_\tau\) accelerates contraction towards equilibrium, yielding faster attainment of any prescribed tolerance.
+\end{corollary} \emph{Remark:} The convergence rate is inversely proportional to \(\omega_\tau\), and the required time scales only logarithmically at the accuracy level \(1/\delta\).
+Intuitively, a larger \(\omega_\tau\) accelerates contraction toward equilibrium, yielding faster attainment of any prescribed tolerance.